 Figure 2: Equal error rate (EER) as function of age.
 Biometric verification performance on the test set at different ages measured by EER after the model was trained with (A) complete dataset (CD) approach and (B) partial dataset (PD).
 The models were trained with heartbeat window pairs at the age of 6 months old only.

-The effect of drug admission on the ability to perform biometric verification
+The effect of drug administration on the ability to perform biometric verification

 As mentioned, biometric signature is learned mostly once, but medications are used in everyday situation and they are well common.
 Thus, we examined the performance of our method when tested on heartbeat windows pair from mice that were admitted with drugs.
 We chose to use drugs that affect the heartbeat dynamics by interfering with autonomic nervous system (ANS) input to the heart.
 In the first experiment (using CD approach), we simulated the condition where the biometric signature was learned without drugs and the biometric verification was performed in the presence of drugs.
 Fig. 3A shows that minimum EER of 0.21 was achieved for heartbeat window of 200 beats.
-We note that when compared to the performance evaluated on mice with no drug admission as in Fig. 1A, the EER was half than our current result.
+We note that when compared to the performance evaluated on mice with no drug administration as in Fig. 1A, the EER was half than our current result.
 In the second experiment (using CD approach), we simulated the conditions where the biometric signature was learned in the presence of drugs and the biometric recognition was performed in the presence of drugs as well.
 Fig. 3B shows that the minimal EER of 0.13 achieved for heartbeat window length of 400 beats.
 Note that this result is similar to the experiment where we trained the model without drugs and evaluated the performance without drugs as in Fig. 1A.
 We came to similar conclusions a PD approach was used (Fig. S1).
 In the third experiment (using CD approach), we simulated the conditions where the biometric signature was learned on data that was recorded with and without the presence of drugs and was performed in the presence of drugs.
-It is important to note that the mice that admission the drugs and the ones who did not are the same mice as explained in the supplementary material.
+It is important to note that the mice that received the drugs and the ones who did not are the same mice as explained in the supplementary material.
 In addition, each pair was composed from heartbeat windows under the same condition (with drug or without drug).
 Fig. 3C shows that minimum EER of 0.23 achieved for heartbeat window of 100.
 Under these conditions, the system performance is poor.
 Similar conclusion was deduced also when we tested the model performance on a combined dataset in both CD and PD approaches as can be seen in Fig. S2.

-Figure 3: Dependence of equal error rate (EER) performance on drug admission using complete dataset (CD) approach.
+Figure 3: Dependence of equal error rate (EER) performance on drug administration using complete dataset (CD) approach.
 Biometric verification performance on the test set measured by EER for trained model on (A) heartbeat windows without drug, (B) heartbeat windows with drug and (C) combined heartbeat windows with and without drug.
 All were tested on heartbeat window with drug.
 Mice at both train and test sets were 6 months old.

-The effect of drug admission and on the ability to perform biometric verification with growing age
+The effect of drug administration and on the ability to perform biometric verification with growing age

-Similar to the approach we used without drug admission, we examined the robustness of our methods, by training the data in either approach on 6 months heartbeat windows and tested it on heartbeat windows from other ages that included drugs.
+Similar to the approach we used without drug administration, we examined the robustness of our methods, by training the data in either approach on 6 months heartbeat windows and tested it on heartbeat windows from other ages that included drugs.
 We used here window pairs of 50 heartbeats for the same reasons mentioned above.